 Now I'm not an expert myself in this field so shouldn't really opine on how to go about implementing an alternate method of education that may be more appropriate to the field of Indian classical music in our universities.
 Can it be done?
 If so how?
 What kind of teacher-student ratios would be ideal?
 How would one qualify to teach in such a university program?
 Note that some of the best Indian classical musicians in the world today would probably not have "PhDs"!
 What would be the approximate length of such a program and what would be its structural breakdown (if any)?
 What might be some of the intermediate benchmarks till one arrives at the status of being called a Pandit or Ustad?
 Ar what stages (if any) can one be meaningfully absorbed as a teacher at different levels so that the students' (and their families') economic conditions may be addressed?
 These are all important questions that must be addressed in my opinion by none other than experts in the field of music themselves.
 So I propose the following:

-Let the Ministry of Human Resource and Development along with the University Grants Commission organize a conclave of maestros in north as well as south Indian classical music and seek advice from them on all these questions.
+Let the Ministry of Culture along with the Ministry of Human Resource and Development and the University Grants Commission organize a conclave of maestros in north as well as south Indian classical music and seek advice from them on all these questions.
 Let us adapt the educational framework they recommend.
 The same university can have different frameworks and modalities for different knowledge systems.
 I don't see a problem with that.
 In fact, our universities would only be the richer for it as I see things.

-I further propose that such an effort be extended to the following uniquely Indian systems of knowledge:
+I propose that such an effort be extended to the following uniquely Indian systems of knowledge:

 I look forward to the day when universities across India will thrive in knowledge systems from all parts of the world with each system being addressed and communicated through modalities and structures appropriate to it.